PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 ### Fedora Silverblue

 [Fedora Silverblue](https://silverblue.fedoraproject.org/) is an immutable variants of Fedora with a strong focus on container workflows.
-Silverblue comes with the It follows the same release schedule as Fedora Workstation, benefiting from the same fast updates and staying very close to upstream.
+It follows the same release schedule as Fedora Workstation, benefiting from the same fast updates and staying very close to upstream.

 You can refer to the video by [Adam Šamalík](https://twitter.com/adsamalik) linked [above](#traditional-and-atomic-updates) on how these distributions work.